SQream/sqream_docs/getting_started/preparing_your_machine_to_install_sqream.rst

  * Verify that you have the following:

-   * An NVIDIA GPU - SQreamDB recommends using a Tesla GPU.
+   * An NVIDIA GPU - SQreamDB recommends using a Data Center GPU.

    * An SSH connection to your server.